macsampson/ecommerce-cms/README.md

 - Unlimited products and variations
 - Image galleries with Cloudinary integration
 - Product bundles and categories
+- Sales and promotions with percentage-based discounts
+- Store-wide or product-specific sales

 ### 💳 **Payments & Orders**